|Pharmacy Regulations 2013|

 A pharmacy contractor can apply to NHS England for permission to temporarily suspend the provision of pharmaceutical services – for example to close for two or three days during a planned refit.
 If NHS England is satisfied that the circumstances are appropriate, and at least three months notice has been given, NHS England may agree to the suspension of services.
 Unlike changes to Core hours above, there is no requirement to ‘make up’ any hours during the week of the closure.

-NHS England has published a template application form (see Chapter 18, Annex 17 – planned closures).
+NHS England has published a template application form (see Chapter 36, Annex 15 – request for a planned temporary suspension of services).

 There is no obligation on NHS England to grant applications for temporary suspension, so the pharmacy contractor will need to satisfy NHS England that the circumstances of the request are appropriate.
 Unless NHS England agrees, a pharmacy contractor cannot plan to temporarily suspend services (although a contractor could change any supplementary hours, provided adequate notice is given – see above).